Skip to main content

 git init

-git init my-project # Creates folder and initializes
+git init my-project # Creates the folder for you

 git clone https://github.com/user/repo.git

-git clone https://github.com/user/repo.git my-folder # Different folder name
+git clone https://github.com/user/repo.git my-folder # Custom folder name

-# 1. Check what's changed (seriously, run this constantly)
+# 1. Check what's going on (run this obsessively)

 git status